Reporting Income on Financial Aid Applications

-Julie: What income should I be reporting on the FAFSA® and CSS ProfileTM financial aid applications if my student will start college in the fall of 2020?
+Julie: What income should I be reporting on the FAFSA® and CSS ProfileTM financial aid applications?

-Susan: You will use your 2018 federal tax return to report your 2018 income on the FAFSA and (if needed) the CSS Profile.
-The CSS Profile will also ask you to report projected estimates of your income for 2019 and 2020.
+Susan: You will use your federal tax return from two years prior to report your income on the FAFSA and (if needed) the CSS Profile.
+The CSS Profile will also ask you to report projected estimates of your income for last year and this year.

-Julie: If I lost my job recently, and will have lower income in 2018, how do I report that to financial aid offices?
+Julie: If I lost my job recently, and will have lower income, how do I report that to financial aid offices?

-Susan: You should still follow the directions on the FAFSA and CSS Profile and report your 2017 income.
+Susan: You should still follow the directions on the FAFSA and CSS Profile to report your income from two years prior.
 However, you should reach out to the colleges to which your student is applying (either via email, letter, or fax) to let them know about your recent decrease in income.
 While colleges may all handle it a little differently, some may be able to make adjustments to your financial information to be more reflective of your current income and financial situation.
 Ask the colleges if they have a "projected year income worksheet" that you can complete so that you can communicate the income you expect to receive for the remaining months of the year.
-The financial aid office will review what you submit and may make a professional judgement to utilize a more current and accurate income for you, rather than using your 2018 income figure.
+The financial aid office will review what you submit and may make a professional judgement to utilize a more current and accurate income for you, rather than using your reported income figure.
 Most colleges will also follow up with you to find out if you have been able to secure a new job.

 Julie: If I am self-employed and my income fluctuates greatly from year to year, how will this affect how I apply for financial aid?

-Susan: You should still follow the instructions on the FAFSA and CSS Profile and report your 2018 income.
+Susan: You should still follow the instructions on the FAFSA and CSS Profile and report your income from two years prior.
 However, you should let all of the financial aid offices know of your income fluctuation so they have a complete and accurate picture of your family's financial situation.
 Colleges are aware that a single year snapshot can sometimes greatly benefit or severely penalize a student, so having a longer-term look can be helpful.
 Colleges do want to have the most accurate understanding of your true financial situation.

 Julie: What if I have no other choice but to withdraw money from my IRA or 401K to pay for college?
 Will that affect my financial aid?